joao-dias-25/Airbnb-Dynamics-Berlin/README.md

 ### Model Training and Evaluation

-* Try to find the best features to cluster the hotspots, sing K-means.
+* Try to find the best features to cluster the hotspots, using K-means.
 * More data cleaning.
 * Try different models and select one that is the simplest yet produce the best result.